lxvm/AutoBZ.jl/paper/paper.md

 conductivity.
 -->

-In general, most electronic structure software packages, including those compatible with Wannier90 [@tsirkinHighPerformanceWannier2021; @aichhornTRIQSDFTToolsTRIQS2016],🔥will add more🔥 employ uniform integration grids despite the fact the BZ integrands may be nearly singular in certain regions of the BZ.
+In general, most electronic structure software packages, including those compatible with Wannier90 [@tsirkinHighPerformanceWannier2021; @aichhornTRIQSDFTToolsTRIQS2016],🔥will add more🔥 employ uniform integration grids despite the fact BZ integrands may be nearly singular in localized regions of the BZ.
-Often the details of the electronic structure very sensitively control the features of the computed observables, which makes it crucial that this step be as accurate as possible in material-realistic calculations.
+Often these details of the electronic structure very sensitively control the features of the computed observables, which makes it crucial that BZ integration be as accurate as possible in material-realistic calculations.
 In practice, this means integration grids must become very dense to attain good accuracy and quickly become time or memory-limited even for modest problems, especially in regimes of low temperature characterized by low scattering rates.
-Furthermore, to ensure the data is well converged users had to perform tedious convergence tests or sacrifice accuracy when calculations are otherwise hindered by limited computational resources.
+Furthermore, most practicioners using uniform grids with a fixed number of points must ensure that results are well converged by performing tedious convergence tests or sacrifice accuracy when calculations are otherwise hindered by limited computational resources.
-Our work employs automatic and adaptive integration algorithms that allow to access energy scales that were previously intractable, providing confidence to perform accurate calculations of observables, including e.g. the density of states, transport and optical conductivity.
-The two main benefits of our algorithms are the following: first, it completely removes the necessity to perform convergence tests by returning the correct result within a user-specified error tolerance.
+The two main benefits of our automatic and adaptive integration algorithms, implemented for the density of states and optical conductivity, are the following: first, they completely remove the necessity to perform convergence tests by returning the correct result within a user-specified error tolerance.
-Second, it enables researchers to delve into a regime of low scattering rates that has until now been obscured by limited computational resources when paired with uniform integration grids.
+Second, they provide researchers with access to a regime of low scattering rates that has until now been intractable when using uniform integration grids.
 These advancements are crucial for the development of next-generation methods, e.g. machine learning and high throughput screening of materials properties, and new quantum impurity solvers operating at low temperature.

 # Design principles